Maternal Thoughts & Emotions during Pregnancy

-Does a pregnant mother function like a photographic camera who records intense emotions — positive and negative — on the fetus?
+Does a pregnant mother record emotions — positive and negative — on her unborn child?

 Unborn Babies Listen to a Mother’s Thoughts: Cross-Cultural Reports: